 If the geological and fossil records are so incomplete, how then can we know anything about the history of the Earth and its life?
 The answer is that even though no complete sequence of rocks exists anywhere on Earth, nearly all intervals of geological time are present somewhere, and often in multiple places.
 Geologists study these shorter intervals of the geological record and then compare them with intervals that are slightly older or younger from other places.
 Large-scale syntheses of these comparisons allow a generalized understanding of Earth’s long history to be determined.
 The same approach allows a generalized description of Earth’s history of life to be written.
 Even though a significant majority of ancient animals, plants, and other organisms did not leave behind fossilized remains, enough did to allow the ancient history of life to be understood.
 For example, paleontologists use quantitative approaches like phylogenetic systematics to understand the relationships between modern organisms and their ancient relatives, as well as to determine the sequence and timing of their evolution.

 Nobody alive today witnessed the American Revolutionary War firsthand, but the documents and artifacts preserved provide proof that it did happen.
 We also know the dates and sequences of major events and the principle participants, even if we do not know the name of every soldier involved.
 Every written history has gaps in knowledge, but that does not prevent development of a generalized understanding of key events.
 Documenting the history of the Earth and its life is no different.
-The next chapter (Chapter 2) explains how geologists understand geological time and reconstruct Earth's long history.
+The next chapter (Geological Time) explains how geologists understand geological time and reconstruct Earth's long history.